 Where the stocktake has been undertaken progressively throughout the year the certificate should indicate that assets within the command have been sighted at least once in the preceding year, are all on hand and are in satisfactory condition.
-Fixed Assets Policy Page 15 of 20 5.
-Asset Disposals When an asset has been sold, traded in, damaged beyond repair, obsolete, scrapped, lost, stolen or no longer qualifies as an asset, the asset must be retired from the SAP Assets Register.
+5. Asset Disposals When an asset has been sold, traded in, damaged beyond repair, obsolete, scrapped, lost, stolen or no longer qualifies as an asset, the asset must be retired from the SAP Assets Register.